wcornwell/earthtones/README.md

 ![](readme_files/figure-markdown_github/bahama_iris-1.png)

-And now Fisher's irises are colored in a Bahama style.
-However, actually data from two of the three iris speces was collected by a botanist named Edgar Anderson from the [Gaspé Peninsula in Quebec](https://www.jstor.org/stable/2394164?seq=1#page_scan_tab_contents), so it might be better to use a color scheme from there for those two species.
+And now Fisher's irises are colored Bahamas-style.
+However, data from two of the three iris species was actually collected by a botanist named Edgar Anderson from the [Gaspé Peninsula in Quebec](https://www.jstor.org/stable/2394164?seq=1#page_scan_tab_contents), so it might be better to use a color scheme from there for those two species.

 ``` r
 iris.from.gaspe <- subset(iris, iris$Species!="virginica")